 As noted above, there are various considerations that need to be borne in mind when considering such options to ensure that there are no unwelcome surprises, including:

 In many cases, with appropriate upfront planning, a number of the above issues can be mitigated or at worst they can be planned for as part of any wider strategic and business planning process.

-For any further help and assistance for your business, please do contact your usual Crowe contact.
+If you found this article interesting (sorry) and would like further help and assistance for your business, please do contact your usual Crowe contact.